 Requests sent by SOAP clients and formed in an XML format do not use delta structures, because these types of request do not require all attributes to be present.
-The COM application block (which is shipped with the Platform SDKs) also does not use delta objects, as shown in the following code snippet:
+The COM application block (which is shipped with the Platform SDKs) provides a "non-delta" interface and uses delta objects internally to help users update objects, as shown in the following code snippet:

 '''

 //retrieve an agent that has a single skill, with skill level set to 5

 CfgPersonQuery query = new CfgPersonQuery();

 query.setUserName("userName");

 CfgPerson person = confService.retrieveObject(CfgPerson.class, query);

-'''

-'''

-//Setting the skill level to 5 again will NOT result in a change in skill level (ie: it will
+//Setting the skill level to 5 again will NOT result in a change in skill level (ie: it will remain 5).

-remain 5).

 ((List<CfgSkillLevel>)person.getAgentInfo().getSkillLevels()).get(0).setLevel(5);

 person.save();

 '''